This is the second article in a two-part series on private mobile networks. Part one is about knowing your acronyms.

 - Do we have visibility into network traffic traversing private mobile networks for consistent security enforcement across the enterprise?

-- What steps are we taking in order to properly secure all the new connections accommodated by private 5G networks?
+- What steps are we taking to properly secure all the new connections accommodated by private 5G networks?

 - How will mission-critical applications be properly secured on cellular-based private networks?

 5G technology—and whatever comes next—offers a lot of exciting potential to help your organization derive greater economic value from the data and services carried on your private mobile networks.
-Just don’t let it all be for naught by failing to properly account for the right cybersecurity strategy.
+Just don’t let it all be for naught by failing to apply the right cybersecurity strategy.

 Mike Perkowski is an award-winning journalist who has written extensively about a wide range of technology topics for IT professionals, security experts and business leaders.